dominictarr/crypto-bench/results.md

 > (zoomed into bottom left of the earlier hashing bytes/ms graphs)

-Is sjcl's superior pbkdf2 performance due to better performance at small values?
+Is `sjcl`'s superior pbkdf2 performance due to better performance at small values?
-If so, we would expect to see the lines cross if we zoomed in on the bottom left corner of the hash-ops-sha1 and hash-ops-sha256 graphs.
+If so, we would expect to see the lines cross if we zoomed in on the bottom left corner of the bytes-hashed-per-millisecond graphs.

 ### Sha1 on Small Inputs (bytes/ms)